Braised rabbit legs with leeks, carrots and new potatoes, great ingredients that are simply cooked, are at the heart of this delicious meal.

 Yes, but they will break down in the braising liquid a lot.
 It's still very tasty, just not as attractive on the plate.

-What temperature does rabbit need cooking to?
+What temperature does a rabbit need to be cooked to?

 Can I reuse the cooking stock?

-Yes, there will be too much liquid to serve with this dish but I always save it and reuse it later.
+Yes, there will be too much liquid to serve with this dish, but I always save it and reuse it later.
 It is wonderful used as the stock in a light risotto.

 Serving Suggestions.

-This is braised rabbit leg recipe is a complete meal as far as I am concerned and I am quite happy serving it as it comes.
+This braised rabbit leg recipe is a complete meal as far as I am concerned and I am quite happy serving it as it comes.

 However, you could forego the leeks and add some other green vegetables.